Bulat-Ziganshin/magus/README.md

 ### Sphinx C--

 Sphinx C-- is the language providing C-like syntax for assembly code, including computations and if/while statements.
 The rest is implemented via usual assembly statements.
-It's close to ideal assembly language I imagined, but unfortunately original program was 16-bit only and various 32/64-bit clones don't took off.
+It looks like ideal high-level assembly language for me, but unfortunately original program was 16-bit only and various 32/64-bit clones don't took off.

-So my first idea was to make open-source implementation of similar language using a modern parsing approach (such as PEG) in a high-level language (probably, Haskell or OCaml)
+So my first idea was to make open-source implementation of similar language using a modern parsing approach (such as PEG) in a high-level language (probably, Haskell or OCaml) with massive extensibility features (adding new operators and statements).

 ### Turbo: C with benefits